 Today, 16th of October, the classic children’s novel The Lion, the Witch and the Wardrobe celebrates its 70th anniversary.
 The novel written by C. S. Lewis was published in 1950.
 Originally illustrated by Pauline Baynes, to whom undoubtedly we own the images we have when we imagine Narnia.
 Happy Narnia Day!

 I remember reading The Lion, the Witch and the Wardrobe for the first time when I was around seven years old.
 I had the fortune to read it some years before the 2005 film adaptation by Walden Media was out.
 As a kid what interested me was the world of Narnia, I loved every single creature and the story.
-It was not when I grew up as an adult and started to study literature when I learnt that the books allude to Christian allegory, and worst of all, that C. S. Lewis disliked women in the academia and had neglected some female students.
+It was not when I grew up as an adult and started to study literature when I learnt that the books allude to Christian allegory, and worst of all, that C. S. Lewis disliked women in academia and had neglected some female students.
 At first, I was afraid that that could change the perspective I had about the books.
 But then, I remembered J.R.R.
-Tolkien’s words about biographies, that they are not relevant for understanding a book and that it is not a good idea to research the author’s life
+Tolkien‘s words about biographies, that they are not relevant for understanding a book and that it is not a good idea to research the author’s life

 (I am sorry Tolkien, I love your works with my life and I had to read your bio and letters; I know you didn’t like Narnia, didn’t like allegories of any sort, and accepted women in the academia).

-To commemorate the anniversary of a book I loved on my childhood, and I still enjoy if I ignore the already mentioned facts, I am going to discuss three of some of the most iconic moments from The Chronicles of Narnia where gender, especially regarding women, might be not really seen as problematic as we may believe.
-I know that most scholars consider the C.S.
+To commemorate the anniversary of a book I loved on my childhood, and I still enjoy if I ignore the already mentioned facts, I am going to discuss three of some of the most iconic moments from The Chronicles of Narnia where gender, especially regarding women, might not really be as problematic as we may believe.
+I know that most scholars consider C.S.
 Lewis’ Christian background, I am not going to consider it here.

 𝐼. 𝐵𝑒𝑐𝑎𝑢𝑠𝑒 𝑦𝑜𝑢 𝑎𝑟𝑒 𝑎 𝑔𝑖𝑟𝑙!